forflo/dystruct/README.md

 C-Structures at runtime.

-If you, for example, don't know which kinds of structures you have to pass to a dynamically called function (libffi) , you have to build them on the heap at runtime.
-This Library does just that while taking care about the correct alignment of the members.
+If you, for example, don't know which kinds of structures you have to pass to a dynamically called function (with libffi), you'll have to build them on the heap at runtime.
+This library does just that while taking care about the correct alignment requirements of the members.

 Installation